weareredshift/rs-components/README.md

 Styling the components is designed to be easy.
 Each component declares a sensible top-level class, as well as classes for most of its contained nodes.
 For example, the Dropdown component has a `dropdown` class, as well as containing nodes with classes like `dropdown__menu`, `dropdown__item`, and `dropdown__title`.
 These classes follow BEM syntax.

 Additionally, each component visible in the React Cosmos explorer has a second class applied at a high level: `rscomp` (for Redshift component).
-This is simply (and probably unnecessarily) to allow for added specificity, if there happens to be a clash between one of the RS Component classes and one in your app.:
+This is simply (and probably unnecessarily) to allow for added specificity, if there happens to be a clash between one of the RS Component classes and one in your app:

 ```scss
 .dropdown.rscomp {